-A screening opinion has concluded that for reasons of scale, use, character and design and environmental considerations associated with the site, the proposals are not EIA development within the meaning of the relevant 2017 legislation.
-Therefore, an EIA is not required.
+A screening opinion has concluded that for reasons of the location, characteristics of the development and environmental considerations associated with the site, the proposals are EIA development within the meaning of the relevant 2017 legislation.
+The Authority's examination of the Environmental Statement submitted as part of the application, as Competent Authority, is undertaken in the Assessment Section of the main report.